Cervical Spinal Narrowing

 Most cases of cervical stenosis do not require surgery.
-However, if symptoms remain debilitating after several weeks of conservative treatment, your doctor might recommend that you begin to explore surgical options.
+However, if symptoms remain debilitating after several weeks of conservative treatment, your physician might recommend that you begin to explore surgical options.
 Before settling for conventional spinal fusion surgery, consider the potential risks, which include:

 - Fusion failure – a false joint, known as pseudoarthrosis, might develop if the bones don’t fuse as expected; additional surgery might be necessary.

 - Blood clots – also known as thrombosis; steps must be taken by the surgical team to prevent serious thrombosis-related problems, including pulmonary embolism.

 - Infection – this is relatively rare, but unpredictable; if it occurs beneath the skin, additional surgery might be required.

 - Nerve damage – a surgical instrument that bumps or cuts a nerve can cause permanent damage.

 Chronic symptoms associated with cervical spinal narrowing spinal narrowing also can be treated on an outpatient basis, avoiding many of the risks inherent to conventional open spine surgery.
 At Laser Spine Institute, our orthopedic surgeons perform minimally invasive procedures using advanced technology.
 Our procedures have helped tens of thousands of patients find relief from neck and back pain.
 Contact Laser Spine Institute to learn more or for a complimentary review of an MRI or CT scan.